jacopotagliabue/post-modern-stack/README.md

 _The basics: Metaflow, Snowflake and dbt_

-A Snowflake account is needed to host the data, and a working Metaflow + dbt setup is needed to run the flow; while not strictly necessary, we suggest a full Metaflow+AWS setup as a starting point.
+A Snowflake account is needed to host the data, and a working Metaflow + dbt setup is needed to run the flow; we *strongly* suggest to run `Metaflow on AWS` (as it is the intended setup), but with some minor modifications you should be able to run the flow with a local store as well.

 * _Snowflake account_: [sign-up for a free trial](https://signup.snowflake.com).
 * _AWS account_: [sign-up for a free AWS account](https://aws.amazon.com/free/).